tjntomas/HADashboard-widgets/custom_widgets/basedocker/README.md

   # PLEASE NOTE THAT THE ABOVE HOSTS KEY IS NOT A YAML LIST, I.E. NO INITIAL DASH.
 ````

-Now, you should see entities created in Home Asssistant with the domain "docker", for instance docker.home_assistant with the following attributes:
+Now, you should see entities created in Home Asssistant with the domain "docker", for instance ````docker.appdaemon```` with the following attributes:
 ````yaml
   uptime: About an hour
   image: acockburn/appdaemon:4.0.1